HugoKovac/http-proxy-adfilter/README.md

 > Reading Complexity and Caching

 Hash table are prefered because we want to check domains for each of the request and we are waiting the results for each of them

+# Proxy HTTP Traffic
+## Glinet

+Here is how to proxy all the http traffic of a client to out proxy

+ `iptables -t nat -A PREROUTING -s 192.168.10.207 -p tcp --dport 80 -j REDIRECT --to-port 8888`